nikolashn/basque/MANUAL.md

 #### Expression statements
 Syntax: `<expression>;`

-Does nothing generally, unless the expression is made up of string literals, in which case it is like a write statement.
+Normally, just evaluates the expression.
+If the expression is made up of string literals, the string literals are written to standard output as if it were a write statement.
 ```
 5+2; # Does nothing
 "yo\n"; # yo